 A childhood staple, Sloppy Joes are hearty and delicious!
-Make them in your Instant Pot for a super quick dinner that has a sweet and savory sauce.
+Now you can make Instant Pot Sloppy Joes for a super quick and easy dinner that has a sweet and savory sauce.
 This is the perfect recipe for family dinner and also potlucks.

 Sloppy Joes are one of those classic meals that makes most people think of childhood.
 There’s a reason for that!
 They are super easy to prepare, making them the perfect meal for busy families.
 Moms are smart!
 They are good at finding those easy recipes that are also off-the-charts delicious.
 Sloppy Joes are perfect for family dinner any night of the week and they are also the perfect potluck party food.